infn-datacloud/ansible-role-docker_run/README.md

 --------------

 ```
-app_name: name of the container
+appname: name of the container
 image: image to be used, default ubuntu
 tag: tag for the image to be used, default latest
 ports: as from the docker syntax: 8080 or 8080:80, default "80", mandatory